DefGuard/docs/deployment-strategies/standalone-package-based-installation/defguard-apt-repository.md

 ### Distribution

-Defguard APT repository provides packages for **Debian 12/13**, and **Ubuntu 22.04/24.04 LTS.**\
+The Defguard APT repository provides packages for **Debian 12/13** and **Ubuntu 22.04/24.04 LTS.**\
 Packages are available on the default `trixie` repository distribution.

 ### Adding Defguard APT repository

-To add Defguard APT repository, run the following commands in your terminal:
+To add the Defguard APT repository, run the following commands in your terminal:

 ```sh
 sudo apt update